 The Master of Sacred Theology is a one-year program of advanced study beyond the Master of Divinity (or its equivalent.).
 It’s designed for students who wish to study a theological topic with an advanced focus.
 Emphasis is placed on cross-disciplinary and cross-cultural approaches to biblical, ethical, and theological studies.
 The Master of Sacred Theology program is ideal if you’re seeking additional academic preparation prior to pursuing a PhD program.
 It’s also perfect for Master of Divinity graduates and pastors on sabbatical who would benefit from one year of advanced academic study in an area of theological interest.
 You can also choose to complete one of two concentrations in the STM Program: LGBTQ Studies, and the Study of Black Faith & Life.

-CTS now offers an accredited STM degree completely online, on campus, or a hybrid of both.
-This first-of-its-kind degree program allows you to take up to three courses online out of the eight total courses required, regardless of your location.
+CTS offers the accredited STM degree completely online, on campus, or a hybrid of both.
+This first-of-its-kind degree program allows you to take all courses online, regardless of your location.
 Learn more about our online degrees here.

 1. LGBTQ STUDIES: The program concentration in LGBTQ studies is designed to offer a specialized course of study for persons, including professionals in fields other than ministry, who wish to explore LGBTQ issues within a theological framework.
 To qualify for the LGBTQ Concentration, a minimum of 4 elective courses in the area of LGBTQ Studies must be taken.